httpwg/http-extensions/draft-ietf-httpbis-priority.md

 lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.

-{{Section 6.2.4 of ?QUIC-RECOVERY=RFC9002}},  also highlights consideration of application priorities when sending probe packets after PTO timer expiration.
+{{Section 6.2.4 of ?QUIC-RECOVERY=RFC9002}}, also highlights consideration of application priorities when sending probe packets after Probe Timeout timer expiration.
 An QUIC implementation supporting application-indicated priorities might use the relative priority of streams when choosing probe data.

 # Fairness {#fairness}